Retrieval-Enhanced Visual Prompt Learning for Few-shot Classification: Introduction

 \section{Introduction}

-Visual concept recognition has achieved remarkable success in a closed set with a large-scale training set, typically the ImageNet dataset.
-The recognition accuracy can even outperform human ability.
-However, a large training set for each visual concept may not always be accessible for specific downstream tasks.
+\IEEEPARstart{V}{isual} concept recognition has achieved remarkable success in closed-set scenarios with large-scale training sets, typically ImageNet dataset.
+The recognition accuracy can even surpass human ability.
+However, it may not always be feasible to have a large training set for each specific visual concept in certain downstream tasks.
 How to learn a robust visual concept recognition system with low-shot data has become a challenging but valuable problem in computer vision.
-Previous methods~\cite{MAML,prototypical,matching} mainly focus on learning a transferable visual representation from a source domain and quickly adapting to few-shot downstream tasks through fine-tuning techniques.
-However, limited by the categories and closed set training samples in the source domain, these few-shot learning algorithms only work for impractically simple settings, such as distinguishing $5$-way $1$-shot classification.
+Previous methods~\cite{MAML, prototypical, matching} mainly focus on learning a transferable visual representation from a source domain and quickly adapting to few-shot downstream tasks through fine-tuning techniques.
+However, limited by the categories and closed-set training samples in the source domain, these few-shot learning algorithms are only effective in impractically simple settings, such as distinguishing $5$-way $1$-shot classification.

-Recently, large-scale vision-language models, such as CLIP~\cite{CLIP} and ALIGN~\cite{ALIGN}, have shown promising results in visual representation learning.
-The feasibility of applying these visual language models to more challenging low-shot learning problems has drawn much attention~\cite{CoOP,ProDA,video_prompt}.
-CoOP~\cite{CoOP} first proposes a few-shot setting to evaluate the performance of visual language models, where there are full $C$ classes from the downstream tasks and each class has 1/2/4/8/16-shot samples.
+Recent advancements in visual representation learning have been propelled by the emergence of large-scale vision-language models, such as CLIP~\cite{CLIP} and ALIGN~\cite{ALIGN}.
+The feasibility of applying these visual language models in addressing more challenging low-shot learning problems has attracted considerable attention within the research community~\cite{CLIP, CoOP, clip_adapter, video_prompt}.
+In practice, it is cumbersome to fine-tune the entire vision-language model for transfer learning in each downstream task.
+Furthermore, finetuning the full model can result in catastrophic forgetting~\cite{catastrophic_forgetting,example_forgetting}, leading to poor performance on new tasks despite the pre-trained model's initial success.
+To address these challenges, CoOP~\cite{CoOP} first proposes a few-shot evaluation framework for visual language models.
+There are full $C$ classes of downstream tasks and each class has 1/2/4/8/16-shot samples.
 Meanwhile, CoOP designs a learnable text prompt to replace the sub-optimal hand-crafted text prompt templates.
-However, the frozen image feature representation of CLIP also leads to sub-optimal performance.
-Inspired by VPT~\cite{VPT}, many studies~\cite{UPT,MaPLe,CAVPT} consider adding extra learnable visual tokens into the image encoder to adequately fine-tune the vision-language models on downstream tasks.